-Staff wishing to take Shared Parental Leave are required to inform and communicate with their Line Manager as specified in this policy.
-All written communication must also be copied to their designated HR Advisor, from whom staff may also wish to seek advice.
-Line Managers have a responsibility to seek advice from their designated HR Advisor to ensure that this policy is being followed for their staff.
+Anyone wishing to take Shared Parental Leave is required to inform and communicate with their Line Manager as specified in this policy.
+All written communication must also be copied to your designated HR Advisor, from whom you may also wish to seek advice.
+Line Managers have a responsibility to seek advice from their designated HR Advisor to ensure this policy is being followed for their staff.

 The policy uses the following key terms:

-Mother/Adoptive parent: the mother who gives birth to a child or the person who is eligible for adoption leave and/or pay.
-They can be of any gender.
+mother or adoptive parent − the mother who gives birth to a child or the person who is eligible for adoption leave and/or pay (they can be of any gender)

-Partner: the child’s biological father or the partner of the mother/adoptive parent.
-This can be a spouse, civil partner; or the partner who is living in an enduring relationship with the mother/adoptive parent and the child.
+partner − the child’s biological father or the partner of the mother or adoptive parent.
+This can be a spouse or civil partner, or the partner who is living in an enduring relationship with the mother or adoptive parent and the child

 2. Eligibility for Shared Parental Leave

-the spouse, civil partner or partner of the child's mother/ adopter.
+the spouse, civil partner or partner of the child's mother or adopter

 Additionally, an employee must satisfy each of the following criteria in order to qualify for SPL: